Director, Western Field Operations

 Troy Joshua

-Before being appointed to his current position, he served as the chief of staff with responsibility for strategy and formulating budgets while enhancing the agency’s relationship with legislative affairs.
-From 2012 until 2018, Joshua served as chief of the Environmental, Economics and Demographics Branch.
-He led the agency’s efforts to produce and release data on number of farms, land in farms, labor, economics, computer usage, chemical-use on the farm, producers’ demographics, and the Current Agricultural Industrial Reports covering the amount of crops used to produce ethanol and coproducts, flour, and fats and oils.
+From 2016 – 2018, he held the chief of staff position with the responsibility for strategy and formulating budgets while enhancing the agency’s relationship with legislative affairs.
+From 2012 until 2016, Joshua served as chief of the Environmental, Economics and Demographics Branch.
+He led the agency’s efforts to produce and release data on number of farms, land in farms, labor, economics, computer usage, chemical-use on the farm, producers’ demographics and the Current Agricultural Industrial Reports covering the amount of crops used to produce ethanol and coproducts, flour, and fats and oils.
 Joshua also served on the North American Tripartite Committee on Agricultural Statistics.

 In 2011, Joshua was the special assistant to the deputy administrator for Field Operations, overseeing the agency’s 24 northeastern and southeastern field offices including Puerto Rico.
-In 2005, he served as director of the agency’s New Jersey Field Office.
+From 2005-2012, he served as director of the agency’s New Jersey Field Office.
 He has also worked as the national cotton statistician and agricultural statistician in the California and Mississippi field offices.

 Joshua was born in St. James, Louisiana.
 He has a master’s degree in agriculture economics from Washington State University and a bachelor’s degree in agriculture business from Southern University.